-It often surprises advisers that in 2018 we still have 90% of SMSFs being established with individuals instead of a corporate trustee.
+It often surprises advisors giving SMSF advice that in 2018 we still have 90% of SMSFs being established with individuals instead of a corporate trustee.

 While it saves on the set up and ongoing costs (that are incurred in running another company), the long term costs could be higher.

-Having a corporate trustee for a SMSF is often cited by many advisers in this space as best practice.
+Having a corporate trustee for a SMSF is often cited by many advisors in this space as best practice.
 Importantly, a corporate trustee also provides you with so many other benefits.
 These include: